What is spirulina?

 That is, in short, what spirulina brings us to ask what are spirulina’s health benefits.

-You probably heard more than once that spirulina is a complete food and the richest in nutrients.
+You have probably heard more than once that spirulina is a complete food and one of the richest sources of nutrients.
 These aren’t empty claims.

-These claims are supported by numerous scientific researches, some of which are available for you to review at the bottom of this short article.
+These claims are supported by numerous scientific studies, some of which are available for you to review at the bottom of this short article.

-For example, spirulina offers more protein than beef, more iron than spinach, more beta-carotene (vitamin A) than carrots and more calcium in milk.
+For example, spirulina offers more protein than beef, more iron than spinach, more beta-carotene (vitamin A) than carrots and more calcium than milk.

-Additionally, spirulina is a great source of phytonutrients and phytochemicals (i.e. antioxidants).
+Additionally, spirulina is an excellent source of phytonutrients and phytochemicals (i.e. antioxidants).
 Those are a source of the human body’s natural protection.
 They are low in fats and extremely easy to digest.

 What is spirulina?
-Spirulina is a safe blend of micro and macronutrients, enzymes, vitamins, minerals, proteins, and phytonutrients with abundant goodness encapsulated in one tiny cell with high bioavailability.
+Spirulina is a safe blend of micro- and macronutrients, enzymes, vitamins, minerals, proteins, and phytonutrients, encapsulating abundant goodness in one tiny cell with high bioavailability.

 Excellent properties have a variety of benefits for the human body.

-- It is composed of 60 – 71% highly digestible vegetable protein, has extremely high concentrations of beta-carotene, the vitamin B complex, iron and trace minerals, and the rare essential fatty acid GLA – Gamma-Linolenic Acid, which people who have not been breastfed do not have.
+• It is composed of 60 – 71% highly digestible vegetable protein, has exceptionally high concentrations of beta-carotene, the vitamin B complex, iron and trace minerals, and the rare essential fatty acid GLA – Gamma-Linolenic Acid, which people who have not been breastfed do not have.

-All the essential vitamins and minerals a body requires can be provided by spirulina; these offer various benefits to the human body, like nourishment, mental clarity, assisting in cancer recovery, depression help and many others.
+All the essential vitamins and minerals a body requires can be provided by spirulina.
+These offer various benefits to the human body, including nourishment, mental clarity, assistance in cancer recovery, and help with depression, among others.

-Several scientific studies show spirulina to have the ability to inhibit viral replication; in particular, it was found that 5-10 mg/ml of spirulina will inhibit the HIV-1 virus, otherwise known as the AIDS virus.
+Several scientific studies have shown spirulina to have the ability to inhibit viral replication.
+In particular, it was found that 5-10 mg/ml of spirulina inhibits the HIV-1 virus, also known as the AIDS virus.

 Food and Agriculture Organisation of the United Nations